calboo/TAWAS/README.md

 ## Usage

+The code can be run simply using IDL.
+The code requires no inputs but the user is able to change the problem parameters at the top of the code, the parameters are listed in the first table below.
+The code outputs include solutions for the azimuthal velocity perturbation, the azimuthal magnetic field perturbation and the wave energy across magnetic surfaces that intersect the vertical axis at different heights.
+The outputs are saved as .sav files and are listed in the second table below.

 ## Parameters

 The parameters that can be changed are at the begining of the code.
 These parameters are: